-However, the pain is progressive and continuous to the point that the patient will realize that it is not a normal stomach ache.
+However, the pain is progressive and continuous to the point that the patient will realize that it isn’t a normal stomach ache.

 It’s likely that the pain will intensify upon coughing or applying slight pressure.

 To check for appendicitis, gently apply pressure to the painful area with the index and middle fingers for two minutes.
-If it’s appendicitis you will more than likely feel pain or respond with a scream.
+If it’s appendicitis, you’ll more than likely feel pain or respond with a scream.

 Walking hunched over

 When the appendicitis is acute, the person will generally walk hunched over and not be able to move well.
-When trying to walk erect, the pain intensifies and warns that something is not right.
+When trying to walk erect, the pain intensifies and warns that something isn’t right.

 The majority of people who have appendicitis prefer to rest in bed to relieve the pain.

 Other tests consist of jumping or coughing to see if the pain intensifies.
 In fact, this is the first step doctors use to make a diagnosis.